ahdinosaur/polyledra-v1/controller-circuit/README.md

 ## design

+- 6x mode buttons
+- apa102 spi out
+- power in

+nice to have:

 - 1x rotary encoder (eQEP)
   - with reset button
-- param selector buttons (+ and -)
-- mode selector buttons (+ and -)
 - brightness potentiometer
-- apa102 spi out

-nice to have:

 - microphone sensitivity potentiometer
 - microphone in
 - audio jack in